-- Your keyword bid is the maximum price you are willing to pay each time that your ad is clicked.
+- Your keyword bid is the maximum price you are willing to pay each time your ad is clicked.
 Your actual cost may be much lower.

-- Your budget affects the number of times that your ad can be clicked in a given day or month.
+- Your budget affects the number of times your ad can be clicked in a given day or month.